ubcctf/maplectf-2022-infra-public/writeup/writeup.md

 The entire infrastructure was hosted on GCP (thank you Google for the [sponsorship](https://goo.gle/ctfsponsorship)) and brought up using [Terraform](https://www.terraform.io/).
 This makes it easy to bring up and down from one command, but it also useful for disaster recovery.
 All of the challenges services related to this CTF were hosted on a zonal GKE cluster.

+As it is with any project on the cloud, you need to focus on the following:
+- Cost optimization - Use no more than you need to, every resource you use has a cost
+- Secure - This is a CTF after all, the last thing anyone wants is for your infrastructure to be exploited
+- Scalability - Use as much as you need.
+There is varying load in any application, in this case the most load would happen at the start of the CTF
+- Robustness - The infrastructure should stay up even when some things fail (challenges in particular)
+- Maintainability - Anyone can make changes in the console, but what is your source of truth?
+[IaC](https://learn.microsoft.com/en-us/devops/deliver/what-is-infrastructure-as-code)

 ## GKE Cluster

 I chose to run this on a zonal cluster due to a variety of factors.
 Because I wrote this infrastructure in Terraform, in the unlikely event of a GKE zone going down, I can easily move this to another zone with minimal downtime with just a few commands.
 [GKE free tier](https://cloud.google.com/kubernetes-engine/pricing#cluster_management_fee_and_free_tier) also gives you one free zonal or autopilot cluster per month, so I took advantage of that.